IOTA-Ledger/blue-app-iota/README.md

     When generating a transaction for the Ledger to sign, you will scroll through each transaction before signing off on the bundle.
 The transaction information will come up in order (while scrolling from left to right).

-    On the Ledger Nano S, the first screen will display the tx type (output, input, or change), as well as the amount.
+    On the Ledger Nano S/X, the first screen will display the tx type (output, input, or change), as well as the amount.
 The next screen will display the corresponding address for said transaction.
 This will repeat until all transactions have been displayed, then you can select "Approve" or "Deny".

     On the Ledger Blue each transaction entry in a bundle will fit on the screen, use the next button until you've confirmed all transactions and then select approve if everything is correct.